 The first three rows were drawn directly with a ballpoint pen, like the entire first two Tomas comics.
 For most of the rest of the album, I switched to drawing in pencil first, and inking with black ballpoint (later on, with Chinese ink).
 Keep in mind that this comic's actual dimensions are 13.7×18 cm (5.4×7 inch), especially when you see how much I started stuffing on each page later on.

 Also mind the horrible handwriting, a flaw which would persist in almost all the comics except the very last ones (which unfortunately never got finished).
 I did perform quite a bit of cosmetic surgery on many of the letters after scanning, to allow Dutch-speaking people to read the original text while getting only a minor headache instead of an aneurysm.
 The writing on this page is still acceptable, though.
 On the last few pages it would get worse, but I'll tell you more when we get there.
 Luckily the English translation is in a nice clean font!

-Note: clicking the buttons will make the comments pop up nearby their respective rows.
-If there is a button, it displays original sketches.
+Clicking the buttons will make the comments pop up under the rows they describe.
+If there is an button, it displays original sketches.